This lightweight, dual-magazine pneumatic stick nailer ranks at the top for its combination of easy loading and high performance.

 Get the lowdown on the various types of nail guns available—and check out our top picks in each category—to choose the best tool for you.

 Whether you’re repairing a roof, redoing your wood floors, or starting any other type of major do-it-yourself project, chances are you’ll want a nail gun (also called a “nailer”).
 This handy power tool drives nails or other small fasteners deep into the surface of wood without splintering or otherwise harming the wood’s structural integrity.
 Today’s nailers are tailored to specific tasks, but they all have two power source options and two basic delivery systems.
-Ahead, all the info you need to find the best nail gun for your next project, plus full details on our top product picks.
+We provide the info on how to find the best nail gun for your next project, plus full details on our top product picks.

-- BEST FINISH NAILER: Metabo (Hitachi) 15-Gauge Finish Nail Gun
+- BEST FINISH NAILER: Metabo 15-Gauge Finish Nail Gun

 - BEST BRAD NAILER: Ridgid 18-Gauge Brad Nailer

-- BEST ROOFING NAILER: Metabo (Hitachi) Coil Roofing Nailer
+- BEST ROOFING NAILER: Metabo HPT Roofing Nailer

 - BEST PALM NAILER: Bostitch 360 Degree Mini Impact Nailer